faetoplay/FF14MSQThematicTracker/README.md

 ## AI usage and reuse disclosure

-AI was used to source information and create this tracker.
-The prompting that went into the research is based on how I consumed the game and how I think the game can be experienced in a thematic way.
+AI was used to assist in sourcing information and creating this tracker.
+The the research is based on how I consumed the game and how I think the game can be experienced in a thematic way.
 This introduces a natural bias.
-I am open to suggestions on when to change what, but note they may not be implemented.
-This might not fit how you want to experience the MSQ.
+I am open to suggestions on changes, but note they may not be implemented.

 Again: the intent is to keep it local, keep it for newbies, and to add a straightforward experience to the world of Eorzea.
 I will not be offering cross-device or in-game modding support.
 Anyone is free to use this tracker to build such functionality, I only request that you credit my contribution and that you disclose the AI usage.